 If you are enquiring about a grant, or looking for advice around a church project, and request or agree to being sent grant support or fundraising information via email, we will consider that you are interested in hearing from us and therefore may, from time to time, send you information about other relevant events, competitions and awards.

 If you are registering with MaintenanceBooker, we will require your contact details so we can get in touch with you regarding your enquiry, booking or application for a grant to assist with costs of this service.
 We will also use your details in the future to ask whether you require any further services or to ask for your feedback on the service you have received.

-Receiving marketing information from NCT will always be your choice.
+Receiving marketing information from NCT Group will always be your choice and we will only send you marketing if you have opted in.
 You can change your mind at any time and we will keep your preferences up to date.
-You can contact us on 0207 222 0605, firstname.lastname@example.org or by writing to us at 7 Tufton Street, London, SW1P at any time to be removed from our lists.
+You can contact us on 0207 222 0605, firstname.lastname@example.org or by writing to us at 7 Tufton Street, London, SW1P 3QB at any time to be removed from our lists.

 We do not make fundraising phone calls and would only telephone you if we had a specific query.

 Most of the data we process about you comes from you, for example, information you provide to us online.
 Some information comes from third parties such as our partners who recommend applicants to funders or share the details of applications.
 We will only collect personal data from third parties if they can show to us evidence that you have opted in to your personal data being processed for this purpose.